adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 <a target="_blank" rel="noopener" href="https://tailwindcss.com/">Tailwind</a> has a lot of advantages to it — including the ability to code CSS without leaving HTML, customizability, responsiveness, and a small file size — but the main drawcards for us were reinforcing consistency across our development team with standardized classes, and ensuring that new devs joining our team will find everything in the CloudCannon.com codebase readable.
 (And Tailwind’s amazing documentation helps, too!)

-### Asset management: S3 and Imgix
+### Asset management: S3 and imgix

-We use an S3 bucket for our asset management, and with [Imgix](https://imgix.com/) in front of it, all our content editors need to do is upload a high-resolution image directly through the CloudCannon interface.
-Imgix takes care of everything else — optimizing, resizing, rendering, and serving the right image size and type for the user’s device.
-As far as workflows for site editors go, it’s ideal for us.
+We use an S3 bucket for our asset management, and with [imgix](https://imgix.com/) in front of it, all our content editors need to do is upload a high-resolution image directly through the CloudCannon interface.
+Luckily for us, imgix takes care of everything else — optimizing, resizing, rendering, and serving the right image size and type for the user’s device.
+As far as workflows for site editors go, it’s ideal.

 ### Performance: Jampack